edwinb/Yaffle/CONTRIBUTING.md

 edwinb's next steps:

 * Implement unification
+* We don't need 'inlineOnly' in the context any more, so remove once unification works and inlining metavariables works as it should
 * Implement auto-implicit search
 * Check TTCs work
 * Add universe constraints when adding data definitions